eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 If you are not sure about how to create a net in netedit, take a look at this tutorial:

 * [Quick Start](quick_start.md)
-It explains the use of edges, connections, demands, routes etc. in depth.
+It explains the use of edges, connections, demands, routes etc., in depth.

-When saving the net you should as well save your additionals.
+When saving the net you should save your additionals as well.
-Bus stops should be written in the additional.add.xml file to provide the stops for the people and vehicles.
+Bus stops should be written in the `additional.add.xml` file to provide the stops for the people and vehicles.
-An example how an xml code for the bus stop may look like:
+An example xml code for the bus stop may look like this:

 ```
     <busStop id="A_bus" lane="-E1_1" startPos="14.42" endPos="24.42"/>